marsbos/flynt.js/README.md

           get double() { return this.count * 2; }
         });
         /* Each property is
+reusable (gets its own DOM
-reusable, so you can use the same counter or incrBtn on multiple dom elements!*/
+element), so you can use
+the same counter or incrBtn
+on multiple dom elements!*/
         return {
           incrBtn(el) {
             el.onclick = () => state.count++;